todogroup/ospology/ospo-book/chapters/glossary.md

 We believe that it is important to be concise and clear in our definitions, and to reference existing descriptions and resources whenever possible.
 This will help us avoid creating a glossary that is overly complex or difficult to understand, and will ensure that our readers have access to the best information and resources available.
+**Free Software:** Free Software refers to freedom, not price.
+It guarantees its users the essential four freedoms (Use, Study, Share, Improve) The absence of at least one of these freedoms means an application is proprietary, so non‐Free Software.
+Learn more: https://fsfe.org/freesoftware/freesoftware.en.html
 * **InnerSource:** is the use of open source software development best practices and the establishment of an open source-like culture within organizations for the development of its non-open-source and/or proprietary software. https://en.wikipedia.org/wiki/Inner_source